IPS, Chinese university to pool resources for research

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad : A memorandum of understanding between the Institute of Policy Studies (IPS) and the Research Centre for Social Development of Islamic Countries (RCSDIC), Heibi University, China, is all set to pave way for joint research, publishing and capacity building activities with a view to foster academic as well as people to people exchanges between the two neighboring countries.
+Islamabad: A memorandum of understanding between the Institute of Policy Studies (IPS) and the Research Centre for Social Development of Islamic Countries (RCSDIC), Heibi University, China, is all set to pave way for joint research, publishing and capacity building activities with a view to foster academic as well as people to people exchanges between the two neighbouring countries.

 The MoU, which was signed by Khalid Rahman, executive president, IPS and Professor Bai Gui, executive director, RCSDIC, has laid out a framework for the two institutions to cooperate and collaborate in various areas of mutual interest including but not limited to media studies, cultural communication, social development in Islamic countries, and Sino-Pak relations.